isabella232/magento-learn.en/help/free-video-library/indexers.md

 ---
 title: Splitting Price Indexer by Dimension and Run Indexation in Paralel Mode
 Description: In this short video, we will show you how to split catalog product price indexer by dimension.
-feature: Landing Pages
+feature: Video Pages
-topics:
+topics: development
-kt: 100000
+kt: 5561, 5562
-doc-type: feature video
+doc-type: feature-video
 activity: use
-team: DOC
+team: MagentoU
 ---
 # Splitting Price Indexer by Dimension and Run Indexation in Paralel Mode